MicoBlanc/Chipster/README.md

 />
 ```

-For more advanced usage and full API documentation, please refer to our API Documentation **(work in progress)**
+For more advanced usage and full API documentation, please refer to the [official docs](https://chipster.micoblanc.me)